bcit-ci/CodeIgniter/user_guide_src/source/libraries/javascript.rst

 		$config['javascript_location'] =
 			'http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js';

-You can set the configuration item in Applications/config/config.php, your own configuration file, or with set_item() calls before you intialize the class.
-You can find details on how to set config items in :doc:`Config Library <config>`

 	.. note:: The example above uses the `Google CDN
 		<http://developers.google.com/speed/libraries/devguide>`_
-		(Content Delivery Network) to host the script and there are some advantages to doing so: decreased latency, increased parallelism, and better caching.  **However, you currently can't use the protocol-less form of the Google URL** so be sure that you specify "http:" or "https:" depending on what your site is using.
+		(Content Delivery Network) to host the script and there are some advantages to doing so: decreased latency, increased parallelism, and better caching.  **However, you currently can't use the protocol-less form of the Google URL so you will need to be sure that you specify http:" or "https:" depending on what your site is using.**

+You can set the configuration item in Applications/config/config.php, your own configuration file, or with set_item() calls before you intialize the class.
+You can find details on how to set config items in :doc:`Config Library <config>`.
+You can also specify the configuration items by passing a 2nd argument when you load the library, details can be found in :doc:`Loader Class <loader>`.

 What you'll need in your controller